About Ariel

 about Ariel

-Following her appearance with Fresco Opera, Ariel was invited to make her role and company debut with Ouroboros Opera in the rarely produced The Order of the Virtues by Hildegard von Bingen.
+In her 2024-2025 season, Ariel was engaged with Fresco Opera to be a soloist in their Opera at Olbrich series to present standard operatic repertoire including "Summertime" by Gershwin.
+Following her appearance with Fresco Opera, Ariel was invited to make her role and company debut with Chicago City Opera in the rarely produced The Order of the Virtues by Hildegard von Bingen.
 She portrayed the role of Victory under the baton of Alexis Enyart and the directional guidance of Rose Freeman.

 Afterwards, Ariel headed up to New York City for the privilege to work with Killer Queen Opera as a part of their cabaret series.
 In a recital entitled SPEECHLESS, she presented works by Mahler and Rachmaninov in an intimate and personable setting.

-Starting off 2025, Ariel Emma will be making her role debut as Edith in Pirates of Penzance with Great Lakes Operetta for their 2025 kick off.
-Following, this role debut, Ariel is scheduled to make another role debut along with a company debut.
-She will be performing the titular role in Suor Angelica with the Valkyrie Ensemble.
-Following that, she has the honor of making another role and company debut!
-This time, she will be joining Hub City Opera and Dance for their production of The Cook-Off portraying the role of Kendra Smith.
+Starting off the new year, Ariel Emma made her role debut as Edith in Pirates of Penzance with Great Lakes Operetta for their 2025 New Year charity kick off.
+Following this role debut, Ariel made several role debuts along with a company debuts.
+She performed the titular role in Suor Angelica with the Valkyrie Ensemble and portrayed the role of Kendra Smith with Hub City Opera and Dance for their production of The Cook-Off.

 Ariel Emma started the 2022-2023 season with a return to Chicago Opera Theater where she took part of the ensemble in the rarely performed King Roger by Szymanowski.
 At the start of the new year, she headed down to Florida to join a wonderful production of Cavalleria Rusticana with Lakeland Opera.
 It was there that she was able to cover and sing her first Santuzza.
 Afterwards, she headed to NYC where she was able to perform in another world premiere.
 Working with Overtone Industries, Ariel was able to join in their production of ICELAND by portraying the role of SUN.
 Additionally, she was able to work with Bronx Opera in their production of Dialogues of the Carmelites where she covered and performed the role of Madame de Croissy.
 Afterwards, she joined the little OPERA theater NY in their double bill of Highway 1, U.S.A. and Down in the Valley where she covered the role of Mary in Highway 1, U.S.A.